Zanzibar Islamists fight police in leader protest - witnesses

 In May Uamsho supporters set fire to two churches and clashed with police over the arrest of senior members of the movement.

-(Reporting by Fumbuka Ng'wanakilala in Dar es Salaam; Additional reporting and writing by Drazen Jorgic and Yara Bayoumy; Editing by Myra MacDonald)
+(Reporting by Fumbuka Ng'wanakilala in Dar es Salaam; Additional reporting and writing by Drazen Jorgic; Editing by Toby Chopra)

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.